dchidindu5/SnapShotApp/README.md

 # SnapShotApp
 A lightweight application that takes a snapshot to copy images to file or clipboard from all or part of your PC screen.
 It's a crude application though.
 Feel free to make meaningful changes to it.<br><br>

+## Features Added
+- A countdown timer was added.
+- A funtion that minimizes an application when a certain condition is met.
 ## How it works

 It employes the use of a virtual keyboard function that automatically presses the key combination for the screenshot, and saves it in the default windows folders.